 Ever since MegaUpload was hit with arrests and seizures last week, everyone has been wondering how the US government managed to get access to internal communications between the company’s founders.
 Most of the incriminating conversations cited in the indictment are Skype IMs that would have long been purged from Skype’s servers.
-According to Cnet, it has been confirmed that the FBI obtained a warrant to obtain the data, and that might have included using government-issued spyware.

 After seizing MegaUpload and freezing its assets last week, U.S. District Attorney Neil MacBride wrote in a letter to the site's lawyers saying "hosting companies may begin deleting the contents of the servers beginning as early as February 2, 2012."
 That's bad news for people who were using the site for legitimate backup purposes, but a last minute stay of execution for all those digital bits is still possible.

 The European Commission today announced it has opened a formal investigation into Samsung's use of patents and whether the handset maker is running afoul of EU antitrust rules.
 Samsung's business practices are being examined "as a matter of priority," the Commission said, though it did not say when it expects to complete its investigation.

 The debate over the seizure of MegaUpload may intensify this week as the site's hosting companies, Carpathia Hosting Inc. and Cogent Communications Group Inc., get ready to purge its data, according to an AP report.
 Federal prosecutors said in a letter that the data purge could take place as soon as Thursday.
 With MegaUpload's money frozen by the government, customers who were using the service for legitimate purposes could be screwed.